Giada Nizzoli Giada Nizzoli

 • (Type of service) for (ideal client) looking to go from (pain point) to (dream outcome)

-Here are some examples for my own, the 🧲Magnetic Message & Web Copy Makeover✨:
+Here are some examples for my own, The One They Want:

 Keep your service messaging consistent